-24.-(1) A licensee must ensure that a patient who has been administered any anaesthetic is discharged only after she has been assessed by a qualified assisted reproduction practitioner who is the licensee's personnel to be fit for discharge.
+24.-(1) A licensee must ensure that a patient who has been administered any anaesthetic is discharged only after she has been assessed by a fully registered medical practitioner who is the licensee's personnel to be fit for discharge.

-- (2) Without limiting paragraph (1), the licensee must ensure that - (a) the attending qualified assisted reproduction practitioner (who is the licensee's personnel) for a patient assesses whether the patient is fit for discharge; - (b) where the attending qualified assisted reproduction practitioner for a patient is not available to assess whether the patient is fit for discharge, another qualified assisted reproduction practitioner (who is the licensee's personnel) assesses the patient for that purpose instead; - (c) a patient is discharged from the licensee's care in accordance with the licensee's policy on when a patient can be discharged after anaesthesia or sedation; and - (d) a patient is not asked to leave the approved permanent premises before the patient is assessed to be fit for discharge.
+- (2) Without limiting paragraph (1), the licensee must ensure that - (a) [Deleted by S 851/2023 wef 18/12/2023] - (b) [Deleted by S 851/2023 wef 18/12/2023] - (c) a patient is discharged from the licensee's care in accordance with the licensee's policy on when a patient can be discharged after anaesthesia or sedation; and - (d) a patient is not asked to leave the approved permanent premises before the patient is assessed to be fit for discharge. - (3) In this regulation, a "fully registered medical practitioner" means a medical practitioner who is registered under section 20(1) or (2) of the Medical Registration Act 1997 as a fully registered medical practitioner and holds a valid practising certificate under that Act.